MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Select **Next** > **Next** > **Next**.
 Select **cluster1** with option **All servers in the cluster** for deployment targets.
 Select **Next** > **Finish**.
 Select **Activate Changes**.
 1. Switch to **Control** tab and check **weblogic-cafe** from deployments table.
 Select **Start** with option **Servicing all requests** > **Yes**.
 Wait for a while and refresh the page, until you see the state of deployment *weblogic-cafe* is **Active**.
 Switch to **Monitoring** tab and verify that the context root of the deployed application is */weblogic-cafe*.
 Keep the WLS admin console open, you use it later for further configuration.

-Repeat the same steps in WebLogic Server AdministrationConsole, but for the secondary cluster.
+Repeat the same steps in WebLogic Server Administration Console, but for the secondary cluster.

 ### Update Frontend Host

-Since the Azure Traffic Manager is the entry point for user requests, update the **Front Host** of the WebLogic cluster to the DNS name of the Traffic Manager profile, starting from the primary cluster.
+The steps in this section make your WLS clusters aware of the Azure Traffic Manager.
+Since the Azure Traffic Manager is the entry point for user requests, update the **Front Host** of the WebLogic Server cluster to the DNS name of the Traffic Manager profile, starting from the primary cluster.

 1. Make sure you signed in to WebLogic Server AdministrationConsole.
 1. Locate to **Domain structure** > **wlsd** > **Environment** > **Clusters** in the left navigation area.
 Select **Clusters**.